 Who needs Stardew Valley on Switch when Harvest Moon GBC is available?
 An updated version of Harvest Moon GB for the original Game Boy, the Game Boy Color version is a portable take on the series’ classic farming gameplay, tasking you with overhauling a farm and turning it into a profitable plot for both crops and animals.
 The Harvest Moon series’ charm has made it a classic for years, and it’s both relaxing and rewarding to design your farm to your liking and

-What better way to make use of a two-button console than with a game that only uses two buttons?
+Just as a physical pinball machine has one control button on each side, Pokemon pinball likewise has two buttons to manipulate your ball’s trajectory.
 Pokémon Pinball is a themed pinball game that can be played the traditional way with a focus on getting the maximum score before running out of balls.
-It also has more Pokémon-specific features, however, with players able to capture monsters and even evolve them through proper pinball play.
+However, it also has more Pokémon-specific features, with players able to capture monsters and even evolve them through proper pinball play.
 It’s one of the more successful spinoffs in a series that has certainly seen its fair share, and while it won’t keep players busy for as long as the main role-playing games, it’s still worth checking out.

 - All upcoming Xbox Series X games: 2024 and beyond

 - These are the best gaming mice to buy in 2023

 - Best board game deals: 7 Wonders, Clue, Codenames, and more

 - Best Xbox Series X deals: consoles, games, and accessories